 Dates are classified as soft, semi-dry, and dry.
 The Honey Jewel date is very soft at the fully ripe tamar stage.

 We have fresh Honey Jewel dates available each year at their tamar stage of ripening when they are fully ripe and soft at the end of September.

 We will have a limited amount of Honey JewelTM dates available this year.
-We will begin taking orders for this year's organically grown Honey JewelTM date crop on August 25.
+We begin taking orders each year on August 25 for our organically grown Honey JewelTM date crop.

 Halawi dates (also known as Halawy) are a very sweet soft date variety of medium size with wonderful caramel-honey like flavor.
 The halawi date palm variety originated in Mesopotamia and has been propagated by off-shoots for millenia.
 The name halawi actually means "sweet" in Arabic.
 In some cultures, the halawi date is eaten at the khalal stage when it has become yellow and is still crunchy like an apple.
 The flavor at this crunchy khalal stage is still sweet but very different with just a hint of astringincy (to order fresh organically grown Halawi dates at this yellow crunchy khalal stage, please call (909) 941 1060).
 If allowed to ripen further, the Halawi date will next enter the rutab stage where it begins to turn a beautiful golden-amber color as it softens and becomes very sweet and delicious.

 Halawi date palms grow well in Southern California.
 When used for landscaping, the halawi date palm trunk and canopy are larger than both the medjool and the zahidi, making the halawi date palm a truly spectacular landscape palm specimen!

 We will have a limited amount of fresh picked Halawi dates available this year.
 We begin taking orders each year on August 25 for our organically grown halawi date crop.